kbaird/Fate-XSLT/characters/TianxiaAccelerated/evil_gm_plans.md

 ### Tiānqiáo Mountains (天橋山)
 - "Red Orcs" from _GURPS Fantasy_ (pg 62)
   - High tech Orcs on the border.
-Classic LE society as written: Cardassian, Darguun, etc.
+Classic LE society as written: Cardassia, Darguun, etc.
     - Could be Muslim metaphor, deconstructions of various sorts, etc.
-- Maybe _Tsojcanth_ and _Forgotten Temple of Tharizdun_
 - _Citadel by the Sea_ as a mountain keep/guardpost instead of coastal
 - _Ravenloft_
+- Maybe _Tsojcanth_ and _Forgotten Temple of Tharizdun_

 ### Xuvutruobacaoly
 16 years ago, a demon attacked the Emperor and was killed by the Imperial Guard and